- What does my transcript say if I take a leave of absence?

 - Will the student health plan cover my treatment while I’m away?

-We ask all students enrolled in the Student Health Plan (SHP) to meet with a SHP counselor before leaving campus so that they can discuss the particular details of your plan.
+We ask all students enrolled in the Student Health Plan (SHP) to meet with a SHP counselor before leaving campus so that they can discuss the particular details of your situation.
 For specific questions about coverage, contact the SHP office.

 - Can I get funding to take a summer class while I'm away?
 What if I’m required to take the class to come back because I failed classes here?